lipi650/TheThingOfABadThing/README.md

   Character generation, combat system, monsters, NPCs and quests need to be added in a next version.

 ## The tools:
+  ### IFFTOTILE:
-  ### IFFTOTILE : This tool allows to convert the graphics of the walls from an IFF file to character data and copies it to the Attic RAM from where it can be saved to disk for the main program to reach.
+  This tool allows to convert the graphics of the walls from an IFF file to character data and copies it to the Attic RAM from where it can be saved to disk for the main program to reach.
+  ### IFFTOBGND:
-  ### IFFTOBGND: It is a variation of the IFFTOTILE but only saves a smaller segment (144 characters) of an IFF file which can be used as a background (ground and sky for example).
+  It is a variation of the IFFTOTILE but only saves a smaller segment (144 characters) of an IFF file which can be used as a background (ground and sky for example).
+  ### MAPEDIT:
-  ### MAPEDIT: This is a simple makeshift tool to create and save a very simple map.
+  This is a simple makeshift tool to create and save a very simple map.
 RUN draws the boundaries where you can place W characters for walls.
 RUN 55 will save the values in a MAP file.

 ## The MAP:
   The map file contains the grid data of 20x20 Front and Side values (walls facing to the player and walls facing to the right) in the following order: (FR1,1, SI1,1, FR1,2, SI,2, FR1,3....SI20,1, FR2,1, SI2,1, FR3,1...)